The downloaded online installation package contains the compressed installation files.

 On the installation disk, the installation packages for Solaris are located in the

-Two packages are required: one for the common components of SSH Tectia Client and Server, and one for the specific components of SSH Tectia Server.
+Two packages are required: one for the common components of Tectia Client and Server, and one for the specific components of Tectia Server.

-SSH Tectia Server includes support for Zones on Solaris 10.
-The SSH Tectia software can be installed into the global and local zones.
-When the SSH Tectia software is installed into the global zone, it becomes automatically installed also into the existing local zones.
-However, SSH Tectia Server needs to be separately installed into local zones added later into the system.
+Tectia Server includes support for Zones on Solaris 10 and 11.
+The Tectia software can be installed into the global and local zones.
+When the Tectia software is installed into the global zone, it becomes automatically installed also into the existing local zones.
+However, Tectia Server needs to be separately installed into local zones added later into the system.

 /opt/tectia/bin to the path settings.

-For information on Solaris Zones, see the Sun Microsystem documentation: System Administration Guide: Solaris Containers-Resource Management and Solaris Zones.
+For information on Solaris Zones, see the Oracle's documentation: System Administration Guide: Solaris Containers-Resource Management and Solaris Zones.

-To install SSH Tectia Server on Solaris, follow the instructions below:
+To install Tectia Server on Solaris, follow the instructions below:

-Make sure no other Secure Shell software is using port 22 (SSH Tectia Server default listen port).
+Make sure no other software is using port 22 (Tectia Server default listen port).
 Stop any competing server software or change their listen port.

 When installing on Solaris version 9 or 10 running on the SPARC architecture, use the following packages:

-When installing on Solaris version 10 running on the x86-64 architecture, use the following packages:
+When installing on Solaris version 10 or 11 running on the x86-64 architecture, use the following packages:

 In the commands,